kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@inproceedings{bayar2016deep,
+  title={A deep learning approach to universal image manipulation detection using a new convolutional layer},
+  author={Bayar, Belhassen and Stamm, Matthew C},
+  booktitle={Proceedings of the 4th ACM workshop on information hiding and multimedia security},
+  pages={5--10},
+  year={2016}
+}
 ```

 51. Dang H, Liu F, Stehouwer J, Liu X, Jain A. On the detection of digital face manipulation.
 In: Proc. of the IEEE Conf. on Computer Vision and Pattern Recognition (CVPR).
 2020.
 5780−5789.

+Dang, H., Liu, F., Stehouwer, J., Liu, X., & Jain, A. K. (2020).
+On the detection of digital face manipulation.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern recognition (pp. 5781-5790).

 Link : https://arxiv.org/abs/1910.01717